xbbxtt/us/README.md

     **really** simple UI and FastAPI service.
 Add services (like a database) to this file as you did with previous projects in module #2.
--   `.gitlab-ci.yml`: This is your "ci/cd" file where you will configure automated unit tests, code quality checks, and the building and deployment of your production system.
+-   `.gitlab-ci.yml`: This is your "ci" file where you will configure automated unit tests, code quality checks, and the building of your production system.
-    Currently, all it does is deploy an "under construction" page to your production UI on GitLab and a sample backend to CapRover.
     We will learn much more about this file.
 -   `.gitignore`: This is a file that prevents unwanted files from getting added to your repository, files like `pyc` files, `__pycache__`, etc. We've set it up so that